SMAC-Group/swag_breast_cancer/README.md

-# breast-cancer

-This is the repository for the breast cancer project.

-Samuel Orso, Gaetan Bakalli and Cesare Miglioli are the contributors of this project.
+# `swag_breast_cancer` Replication of the study's findings

+We provide the codes necessary to replicate the findings in "Chameleon microRNAs in breast cancer: their elusive role as regulatory factors in cancer progression".